siliconcompiler/lambdalib/README.md

 # Lambdalib Introduction

-Lambdalib is a modular hardware abstraction library decouples design from the underlying manufacturing target.
+Lambdalib is a modular hardware abstraction library which decouples design from the underlying manufacturing target.
 Lambdalib defines a set of generic functions that get resolved during the target technology mapping stage.

 Lambdalib includes the following hardware categories: